 - Inaccessible product documentation is not an option.
 In the 21st century, web accessibility is a universally accepted standard.
 If your company doesn’t take it into account, you should start worrying.

 - Unreviewed product documentation is an invitation for error and results in all of the above.

 The list could go on, but the key takeaway is: your product documentation sheds light on the quality of the product itself.
 And, by proxy, on the company behind it.

-3) Presenting the product documentation is presenting the company behind it
+3. Product documentation represents the company behind it

 There’s a common misconception that a good, intuitive product (be it hardware or software) doesn’t need documentation at all, or that perfect user experience excludes documentation.
 It’s ironic that if you look at the companies behind the most popular and intuitive products out there, they all have tons of product documentation.
 Let’s just think of Apple, Facebook, Google or Microsoft.

 What’s the first thing you see when you look at their help portals?
 Is it that they’re useful, comprehensive or accurate?
 No. The first thing you see is that they look good.
 And you can tell it straight away, without even knowing any of those companies or their products.
 Why is that?
 Because they care about how their content looks.